maantho/InACTually-Engine/README.md

 The Engine is InACTually's media server, that should be able to run a show or media installations on its own.
 Its core idea is to think everything spatially.
 Thereby, it has RoomNodes that express something in space like devices or tracked objects.
 According to that, there are ProcessingNode, which can be used to orchestrate more complex behaviour in the node-link diagram.

-The Stage (in another repo) is InACTually's frontend, that should be nicer to use and should only give instructions to the Engine what to do.
+[The Stage](https://github.com/InACTually/InACTually-Stage) (in another repo) is InACTually's frontend, that should be nicer to use and should only give instructions to the Engine what to do.
 The Stage is meant to be hosted in a venue, to easily access it via a tablet or a Mixed-Reality headset.

 <br>

 ## 🎭 Gallery

 We would like to build up a Gallery to showcase how InACTually is been used in all the lovely projects.
-Please contact us, if you use InActually (all tools or one of them) in your projects.
+Please contact us, if you use InACTually (all tools or one of them) in your projects.
 And think about to contribute to the Gallery. \
 Some impressions from projects by Fabian Töpfer and Lars Engeln using InACTually: